 Azerbaijan’s parliament has declared a curfew in major cities close to the disputed region, whereas Armenia has mobilized its forces to combat the heavy brunt from the opposing side.
 Tartar and Barda regions are under heavy military attacks since October 1st, 2020, and for the first time, civilian settlements have been targeted with missiles and bombardments.
 Baku has also claimed to have killed 550 separatist troops but such has been denied by Armenia.

 Turkey being the close aide of the Azerbaijan regime, particularly due to ethnic affinity and regional proximity, has publicly vowed to stand with Azerbaijan “to the end” in this conflict with Armenia.
-Armenia and Turkey have not established diplomatic relations, mainly due to the mass killings of the Armenians by the Turks in the close of the Ottoman Empire.
+Armenia and Turkey have not established diplomatic relations, mainly due to the mass killings of the Armenians by the Turks at the close of the Ottoman Empire.
 Additionally, Turkey has made no secret of its dislike of Armenia’s durable relationship with Russia.

 Moreover, Azerbaijan, a geostrategic partner of Turkey, has received Turkish drone technology for use against Armenian forces.
 Yerevan, the capital of Armenia, claims to have found daunting evidence that the Syrian mercenaries were imported into the enclave by Turkey in support of Azerbaijan forces.

 The President of the Republic of Nagorno-Karabakh, Arayik Harutyunyan, verified these claims by Yerevan about the recruitment of mercenaries by Turkish security companies.
 Yerevan also claimed to have its SU-25 aircraft shot down by Turkish forces on 29th September, 2020.
-Ankara, the capital of Turkey, nullified both these claims by calling them nothing but false attempts to drag Turkey into the warfare.
+Ankara, the capital of Turkey, nullified both these claims by calling them nothing but false attempts to drag Turkey into warfare.

 The International Actors

-On similar grounds, Russia has been an active member of the OSCE Minsk Group that has had proposed to mediate between the ongoing confrontations and had brokered a ceasefire in the 1990 war of the concerned republics.
+On similar grounds, Russia has been an active member of the OSCE Minsk Group that proposed to mediate between the ongoing confrontations and brokered a ceasefire in the 1990 war of the concerned republics.
 Although Russia has a military alliance with Armenia, it has enjoyed closer ties with Azerbaijani rulers.
 Likewise, the oil reserves of Baku have allured U.S. oil companies into its fold, which, in turn, has made the mediation efforts quite weak on the part of both U.S. and Russia.

 Nevertheless, the efforts of international players have perpetuated the diplomatic ease on both sides, with Qatar, Georgia, and Iran offering to mediate.
-A meeting of the UN Security Council on 29th September 2020 has also been called upon primarily to find a resolution for this dispute and to reaffirm the position of the Minsk Group, chaired by France, United States, and Russia, in mediating between Armenia and Russia.
+A meeting of the UN Security Council on 29th September 2020 has also been called upon primarily to find a resolution for this dispute and to reaffirm the position of the Minsk Group, chaired by France, the United States, and Russia, in mediating between Armenia and Russia.

 French President, Emanuel Macron, and German Chancellor, Angela Merkel, have also pushed Azerbaijan and Armenia for an “immediate ceasefire” to mollify the conflict.
 Countering this narrative by the Armenian allies, Azerbaijan President, Ilham Aliyev, vividly televised that the only solution to this fight would be if Armenian armed forces “unconditionally, fully, and immediately leave our lands.”
-The question then populating in everyone’s mind is if there is any solution to this decades-old conflict between Azerbaijan and Armenia.
+The question then populating everyone’s mind is if there is any solution to this decades-old conflict between Azerbaijan and Armenia.